Glossary of Mortgage Terms

 The last day of the term of the mortgage.
 On this day, the mortgage loan must either be paid in full or the agreement renewed.

 MLS - Multiple Listing Service

 A mortgage is a security for a loan on the property you own.
 It is repaid in regular mortgage payments, which are usually blended payments.
-This means that the payment includes the principal (amount borrowed) plus the interest (the charge for borrowing money).
+This means that the payment includes the principal (the amount borrowed) plus the interest (the charge for borrowing the money).
 The payment may also include a portion of the property taxes.

 Mortgage Life Insurance

 Mortgage life insurance provides coverage for your family should you die before your mortgage is paid off.
 This insurance can be purchased through your lender and the premium added to your mortgage payments.
 However, you may want to compare rates for equivalent products from an insurance broker.